Jonathan-R-Anderson/internetcomputer/README.md

 The kernel exposes system calls to create and run minimal virtual machines without relying on external tools.
 This built-in virtualization layer allows advanced isolation of services while keeping the trusted computing base small.

+To boot a Linux userland inside such a VM, pass a JSON configuration to `env_launcher` that references `alpine-rootfs.img` as the `base_image`.
+The VM's console is attached to the host serial output and networking is configured according to the JSON file.
+Management currently happens via the command line; a graphical desktop inside the VM is possible but anonymOS does not yet provide an integrated display server, so this is best suited for headless workloads.

 ### Running on Real Hardware (Experimental)